LaunchAcademy/fauteuil/readme.md

 **Acceptance Criteria**

-- To sign out, I should be able to click the sign out button on any page of the website
+- X To sign out, I should be able to click the sign out button on any page of the website
-- I should be notified if I sign out succesfully
+- X I should be notified if I sign out succesfully
-- I should be notified if sign out fails
+- X I should be notified if sign out fails
-- If I sign out succesfully, I am redirected to the homepage (gif page)
+- X If I sign out succesfully, I am redirected to the homepage (gif page)

 ---